-The graphics controller installed in your computer is a high-performance, high-resolution graphics accelerator and includes many performance enhancing features for your operating system environment.
+The graphics controller that is installed in your computer is a high-performance, high-resolution graphics accelerator that includes many performance-enhancing features for your operating-system environment.
 It has a built-in monitor connector.
 See "Video control" on page 11 for more information.
-The graphics controller supports various SVGA monitor resolutions.
+The graphics controller supports various Super Video Graphics Array (SVGA) monitor resolutions.
 If you connect an SVGA monitor to your computer, you can take advantage of SVGA resolutions such as 1024 x 768.
 However, the default resolution might be different for certain software packages, especially if they are not SVGA-ready.
 Also, you might have to install device drivers for certain software packages.
-Refer to the device driver installation instructions that come with the software on the IBM Software Selections CD for a list of programs and the device drivers that they require.
+Refer to the device-driver installation instructions that come with the software on the Product Recovery CD for a list of programs and the device drivers that they require.
+If you did not receive a Product Recovery CD, some device drivers might be available on a separate CD.

-To take full advantage of the video capabilities provided by your computer, use a noninterlaced monitor capable of supporting high resolution and a fast refresh rate.
+To take full advantage of the video capabilities provided by your computer, use a noninterlaced monitor that is capable of supporting high resolution and a fast refresh rate.
 Also, the type of monitor you select depends on the software you use.
 Some applications are less demanding than others.